postcn/sturdy-pancake/shared/skills/instances/descriptions/Diving.md

-The user is trained in teh use and maintenance of diving equipment for swimming underwater, including underwater navigation, proper weighting, and emergency procedures.
+The user is trained in the use and maintenance of diving equipment for swimming underwater, including underwater navigation, proper weighting, and emergency procedures.

 Prior to the invention of the aqua lung in 1942, rigid diving suits were worn with the air pumped from the surface through a connecting tube.